HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

 CDNs serve as intermediary infrastructure between end users and origin servers, intercepting web requests and optimizing the complete delivery process.
 To understand how CDNs can enhance web performance, consider the traditional web interaction when a user types a hostname into a browser, and how different CDNs may improve each step:

-**DNS Resolution**
+- **DNS Resolution**
   - **Traditional**: Browser queries DNS for origin server IP, often with slow resolution times
   - **CDN Processed**: CDN DNS infrastructure may use various routing strategies (anycast or unicast) to direct users to optimal edge servers.
 Some CDNs support modern DNS records like HTTPS or SVCB (Service Binding) records that can advertise protocol capabilities directly in DNS responses, though adoption varies across providers

-**Connection Establishment**
+- **Connection Establishment**
   - **Traditional**: Browser establishes new TCP connection to distant origin server with full handshake overhead
   - **CDN Processed**: Connection to nearby edge server over TCP (for HTTP/1.1 and HTTP/2) or UDP with QUIC (for HTTP/3).
 CDNs may support HTTP/3's 0-RTT connection resumption for returning visitors, though not all CDNs have implemented these newer connection optimization features

-**Protocol Negotiation**
+- **Protocol Negotiation**
   - **Traditional**: Limited to origin server's protocol capabilities, often older HTTP versions
-- **CDN Processed**: Many CDNs can advertise modern protocol availability through Alt-Svc (Alternative Service) headers that inform browsers about alternative protocols.
+  - **CDN Processed**: Many CDNs can advertise modern protocol availability through `Alt-Svc` (Alternative Service) HTTP headers that inform browsers about alternative protocols.
 CDNs typically provide protocol translation benefits, accepting newer protocols from browsers while maintaining connections to origins, regardless of origin server capabilities

-**Request Processing & Optimization**
+- **Request Processing & Optimization**
   - **Traditional**: Basic request forwarding with minimal processing
   - **CDN Processed**: Depending on the CDN, may include header normalization, intelligent routing decisions, addition of performance headers like Server-Timing which provides server-side performance metrics, security headers, and request optimization based on content type and user geographic location

-**Response Processing**
+- **Response Processing**
   - **Traditional**: Direct response from origin server, limited by origin's HTTP server capabilities
   - **CDN Processed**: CDNs may implement advanced caching strategies, cache validation, Content-Encoding optimization (such as Brotli or Gzip compression), conditional request support (like 304 Not Modified responses that save bandwidth), and response transformation, though specific features vary by provider

-**Connection Management**
+- **Connection Management**
   - **Traditional**: Single connection per request or basic keep-alive to origin
   - **CDN Processed**: Many CDNs implement dual-sided connection optimization, maintaining persistent connections to clients while using intelligent connection pooling to origin servers, reducing overhead on both ends

 CDNs serve as deployment platforms for emerging web standards, implementing new HTTP headers, compression algorithms, and security features at scale before they become widely adopted by origin servers.
 This positions CDNs as critical infrastructure for web technology evolution, though the specific features and optimizations available depend significantly on the CDN provider and their technology adoption timeline.